Is Sports Betting Legal in your State?

 New Mexico

-• Legal sports betting: Yes
+- Legal sports betting: Yes

 New York

-• Is sports betting legal in New York?
+- Is sports betting legal in New York?
 Yes

 North Carolina

-• Legal sports betting: Yes, in part
+- Legal sports betting: Yes,

 North Dakota

-• Legal sports betting: No
+- Legal sports betting: Yes

-• Allowed forms of sports betting: None
+- Allowed forms of sports betting: Retail & online/mobile (casino-based)

 Ohio

-• Allowed forms of sports betting: None
+- Allowed forms of sports betting: Retail & online/mobile

 Oklahoma

-• Legal sports betting: No
+- Legal sports betting: No

-• Allowed forms of sports betting: None
+- Allowed forms of sports betting: None

 Oregon

-• Legal sports betting: Yes
+- Legal sports betting: Yes

-The lottery app has limited options available, but the state is in the process of changing the law to allow more opportunities for players.
 Right now, you can still use numerous offshore sportsbooks for your sports betting needs.

 Pennsylvania

-• Legal sports betting: Yes
+- Legal sports betting: Yes

 Pennsylvania was among the first to completely legalize sports betting by introducing laws as early as 2018.
 However, the taxes and licensing fees are heavy, so some sportsbooks are still reluctant to enter the market.